 You can see that after the initial investment of 200 Euros, I added money two additional times on Crowdestate, as I was really satisfied with the platform & with my early results.

 Update May 2019: It's now been over 9 months that I invested on the platform, so let's have a look at the current situation of my portfolio.
 I didn't add additional funds on the platform (as I wanted to diversify on other platforms), and just let it grow by itself with the auto-invest functions.
 Here is the current total of my portfolio:

 So far, I still didn't have any defaults in the project I invested in.
 As I mentioned earlier, a lot of the projects on the platform are long-term, therefore I only expect most of the gains coming about 12 to 18 months after my first investments.
 However, it's interesting to see how did the projects that already ended since I invested in them:

 Even if the returns were a bit lower than expected, I still got a very nice 13.49% return on those investments - which is great compared to other platforms.
 So I can say that so far, I am still very satisfied with Crowdestate.

 Should You Invest?

 I can definitely say that I am really happy so far with Crowdestate.
 The platform is really easy to use, and I really love the fact that they carefully select the deals they put on the platform.
-Also, as it's mainly real estate projects, all loans that you invest in are always secured by the property itself, meaning that even in case of a default there is a very good chance you will get your money back.
-So far the platform returned exactly what it should have, with a nice yield of nearly 14%, and no defaults at all.
+Also, as it's mainly real estate projects, all loans that you invest in are always secured by the property itself, meaning that even in case of default there is a very good chance you will get your money back.
+So far the platform returned interests in the range that was announced, with a nice yield of nearly 14%, and no defaults at all.